 Garlicky Fresh Tomato and Basil Pizza

-Here’s a fresh take on the classic tomato pizza called Margherita.
-This variation is packed with flavor from a generous amount of garlic.
+Here’s a fresh take on the classic fresh tomato and basil pizza known as Margherita.
+This variation is packed with extra flavor from garlic and black olives.
 To heighten the garlic flavor and aroma further, you can sauté the garlic in infused oil as suggested in the recipe.
 This is a perfect pizza for late summer when tomatoes are at their peak of flavor.

 - 1 medium onion, quartered and thinly sliced